johnspackman/chrome-remote-multiplex/README.md

 it at any particular time; this means that if you have an application which uses https://github.com/cyrus-and/chrome-remote-interface to operate the web page, you cannot debug that web page while it is being controlled by your application.

+By using https://github.com/johnspackman/chrome-remote-multiplex you can work around this restriction, by connecting your app and your debugger(s) to chrome-remote-multiplex and allowing it to handle the single connection to Chrome Headless.

 ## Getting started
 ```
 google-chrome-canary --headless --remote-debugging-port=9222 --disable-gpu https://chromium.org